isaac-for-healthcare/i4h-asset-catalog/docs/catalog_helper.md

 #### CLI Usage

-- You must have a display (either physical or virtual) and a web browser (e.g. Chrome) to authenticate in the first run if you are using the Nucleus for development.
+- You must have a display (either physical or virtual) and a web browser (e.g. Chrome) to authenticate in the first run if you are using the dev settings (currently default, FIXME: change to production).

 ```bash
 i4h-asset-retrieve